AdrianoVoltolini/SSATAN-X_project/README.md

 # SSATAN-X project

+Python implementation of the SSATAN-X algorithm that works on Networkx graphs.
+This project was done for the course "Mathematical Modeling and Simulation", offered by the University of Trento.

 Requires: Python 3.7+, Networkx 3.0+, Numpy, Pandas, Matplotlib

 Optional: ffmpeg if you want to save a gif, line_profiler if you want to open or create .lprof files